Jade-April/F.R.I.E.N.D.S./README.md

 <h2>What is it?</h2>
 <p>The project is aimed to establish a recommendation system taking advantage of Twitter API to help users find the most ideal and suitable friends of themselves.
-<li>Assumption: Network (real life distance), interest, personality, location are the most influential factors of friendship.
+<li><b>Assumption:</b> Network (real life distance), interest, personality, location are the most influential factors of friendship.
 Personality and location choices are personal preference whereas network and interest yield to computer calculation.
-<li>Assumption Basis: Psychological study, intuition, available data from Twitter
+<li><b>Assumption Basis:</b> Psychological study, intuition, available data from Twitter

 <h2>Main features</h2>
 Here is how the system works: